shubhdev79/terraform-test/README.md

 Goal: To access Web or DB Instances residing in Private subnets and in Different VPC.

-1. Accessing the Instance through JumpBox which is in Public-VPC(Open to world)
+* Accessing the Instance through JumpBox which is in Public-VPC(Open to world)
-2. By Peering the VPCS, define & implement the security group policies.
+* By Peering the VPCS, define & implement the security group policies.
-3. Created the ALB.
+* ALB is created.
-4. ALB is in Private VPC and will be handling the load of private instances.
+* ALB is in Private VPC and will be handling the load of private instances.
-5. Currently ALB is serving HTTP Traffic.
+* Currently ALB is serving HTTP Traffic.

 Testing done, above infrastructure is working fine.